Big Bertha

 "I have my lunch break in l5 minutes," Markey said.

 A few minutes later, Doreen was seated at a table in McDonald’s when Markey entered.
 It took five minutes for him to explain that he had been laid off at the shipyard, but that it was the best thing that ever happened to him because there was more money and less work in managing the sporting goods store.
 It took Doreen less time than that to tell him—tears welling up in her eyes—that she could never forgive him for what he had done to her.
-Markey, with a slight tremor in his voice, told her several times how sorry he was at what had happened.
-The biggest mistake of his life, he said, was allowing her to leave Portsmouth.

 "I just said you gave me no choice but to leave town," Doreen reminded him.